Last updated on October 10th, 2019 at 10:58 am

 If you want to try something new yet still enjoy the conventional sun, sea, and sand with an adventurous twist, Asia’s “newest nation”.
 East Timor or Timor-Leste officially the Democratic Republic of Timor-Leste only gained independence on May 20, 2002.
 Popular for diving, whale-watching, trekking, biking, great scenery, stunning mountain driving, and beautiful white-sand beaches.
 East Timor is one of the world’s unsung tourism destinations.

 After living in Hanoi for two months, one thing I can say is that, If you need one reason to visit Vietnam, its definitely for the food!
-The Northern cuisine is probably the mildest in flavor.
+With so many amazing places to visit in Vietnam, The Northern cuisine is probably the mildest in flavor.
 You must try Pho Nam Dinh (rice noodle soup from Nam Dinh) and Bun Cha Ha Noi (Grilled Pork with rice noodle from Hanoi – The street food dish that Obama tried when he was there).
 Though we northerners eat a lot of rice, noodle soups are popular in restaurants.
 Noodles can be served in hot broth or cold mixed with many types of vegetables to make tasty salads.

 In the center, people tend to cook spicy dishes so watch out if you can’t handle chillis.
 The famous places for good food are Hoi An – Da Nang and Hue.
 My favorite is Bun Bo Hue (Rice noodle, beef, pork and sometimes trotters in a spicy broth).

 Southern cuisine has a lot of Chinese influence, in my opinion.
 Dishes can be a bit sweeter, great if you have a sweet tooth.
 Service in restaurants is known to be better in the South, though could be a myth if you stay in a tourist area.
 Try Pha Lau, Banh Trang Tron or Com Suon.